serval-uni-lu/creos.simSG.website/README.md

 The project structure follows the default structure of a [Vue.js](https://vuejs.org/) project.
 In this project, views are the pages accessible through the top-level of the navigation menu.
 The other elements are components.

+Folders description:

+- `public`: contains the css files and the index file of the website
+- `src`: all sources files
+    - `assets`: images or others resources used in the application
+    - `images`: contains the source file for the logos we created
+    - `pages`: contains the [Vue.js](https://vuejs.org/) source files
+    - `plugin`: contains the Vue.jss plugins, mainly the actionner
+    - `router`: contains the definition of the paths for our application
+    - `scss`: contains a set of SCSS files used in our application and shared by several components
+    - `store`: contains the implementation of the state management of our application ([Vuex](https://vuex.vuejs.org/))
+    - `ts`: contains all the typescript code used by the components.
+We put them in separate files to simplify Vue files
+    - `main.ts`: entry point of the application

 ## View elements

 We divided all views that manipulate a grid (scenario viewer, topology builder and real-case viewer) in three part: the actionner, the viewer, and the inspector.